Thirty Seconds to Mars Reveal 2018 Summer Tour, Album Release Date

 Related: Thirty Seconds to Mars Perform ‘Dangerous Night’ on Colbert

-Jared Leto and company are set to embark on The Monolith Tour this summer with a cavalcade of opening acts in tow: K. Flay, Walk the Moon, Misterwives, Joy Wave and Welshy Arms.
+Jared Leto and company are set to embark on The Monolith Tour this summer with a cavalcade of opening acts in tow: K. Flay, Walk the Moon, Misterwives, Joy Wave and Welshly Arms.

 The band announced the tour during a visit to The Ellen DeGeneres Show today (Feb.
 8).